stepin/git-parse-commits/README.md

 ## Intro

-When we create release in Gitea / Gitlab / Github we need to fill 3 fields:
+When we create release in Gitea / Gitlab / Github we need to fill 4 fields:
 - Release name
 - Tag name
 - Release description
 - Tag commit message

+For releases there are 2 main cases: pre-releases and releases.

-Yes, it's not that hard to fill it every time automatically but it anyway takes time, and it's error-prone process.
+Yes, it's not that hard to fill it every time automatically but it anyway takes time, and it's an error-prone process.

-So, this script is introduced to automate this process.
+So, this script is introduced to automate this task.
 Some key points:
 - Human decides what will be in release note but decision point is moved to MR merge time (when we specify MR commit message)
 - Human decides when release should happen (start manual job)
-- If something is not working it's still possible to create release from UI without these CI job
+- If something is not working it's still possible to create release from UI without these CI jobs

+## Features

+- Detects version of current (old) release, next release or pre-release from tags and tag descriptions.
+- Creates release notes in Markdown and plain-text formats
+- Supports multiline conventional commits (multiple lines to changelog from 1 commit)
+- Supports semver tags (like `1.2.3` or `1.2.3-my-pre-release.1`)
+- Supports monorepo tags (tags with prefixes like `componentX-1.2.3`)
+- Supports tag prefixes like `v`
+- JSON output for easier automation

 ## Details